Pediatric Dentistry Temecula Kids Dentist is a 5 Star Pediatric Dentistry. He is the NO PAIN Kids Orthodontist Near Me

 According to research findings, it is now apparent that cavity-causing bacteria will be present in the folds of your tongue.
 This is true even before your teeth start growing.
-The child should start using infant tooth and gum wipes as soon as the first teeth appear.
+The child should begin using infant tooth and gum wipes as soon as the first teeth appear.
 Once the teeth have grown, have your kids graduate to using a soft-bristled toothbrush.
 Ensure that children are taught to brush their teeth after breakfast and after eating their dinner.
 Help the kids brush their teeth until they master the skill.
-Teach them to brush the teeth in tiny little circles.
+Teach them to brush their teeth in tiny little circles.
 Ensure that you touch every surface of the tooth.
 Generally, brushing teeth should take two minutes.
 Children whose premolars are yet to grow should brush for a full minute.

 Flossing should start as soon as possible.
 Unfortunately, most parents believe that it can only be done when the permanent teeth start protruding.
-Flossing is important since it helps to get all the plaque out.
+Flossing is essential since it helps to get all the plaque out.

 Check Your Water

 You need to check the water that is supplied to your house.
 Ensure that it is fluoridated.
 If you realize that it is not, discuss this with your dentist to recommend supplements to use.
 This way, it ensures that your child’s teeth are not affected by the water.

 Reduce the Number of Sugary Foods the Child Eat

 Ensure that your children only go to sleep with a pacifier filled with water.
 Never give them sugar-containing fluids.
 Such fluids make the decay-producing bacteria thrive.
 It helps to increase the acidity created by decay-producing bacteria and increases the chances of tooth decay.